Scholarships+: Stipends toward programs that develop your work

 What about your conference, SRCCON?

-We run a separate scholarship process for that event.
-You can find more information on the SRCCON site.
+We run a separate scholarship process for SRCCON events.
+You can find more details about how we approached scholarships for our most recent conference on the SRCCON website

-If you have any additional questions that we didn’t cover here, just email us.
+If you have any additional questions that we didn’t cover here, please reach out!

 The latest from the OpenNews team